BURNHAUPT-LE-HAUT

 The clock

-hand to strike the quarter-hours and on the other hand to control the four dials or watches.
+During the construction of the church, the company Terraillon de Morez (39) was commissioned to equip the building with a mechanical clock that could hand to strike the quarter-hours and on the other hand to control the four dials or watches.
 This clock nestled in the heart of the steeple still remains despite its age valiant and this thanks to a few people who have it and continue to maintain it.

-of origin relies on a system comparable to wall clocks (comtoise) namely a pendulum and counterweight giving the necessary force to animate the whole.
+On a technical level, mechanics of origin relies on a system comparable to wall clocks (comtoise) namely a pendulum and counterweight giving the necessary force to animate the whole.
 The piloting of the four dials is ensured by a set of steel rods, gears and gimbals.

 The chimes are made through sets of rods and hammers actuated by force levers of the clock.
 For the quarter hours, two hammers strike the bells of Sainte-Marie and Saint-Boniface alternately, for the hours, a single hammer strikes the bell of the Sacred Heart.